 Political Economy Futures Forum

-The key activity is the weekly PEFF Research Seminar.
+The key activities are the PEFF Research Seminars.
 The seminars build community across the scope of PEFF research and help participants develop excellent research in a collegial environment.
 We particularly welcome cross-disciplinary contributions from early career researchers and scholars from underrepresented groups.
 By fostering close connections, the PEFF seminar will, in turn, lead to the development of significant funding bids, especially by developing interdisciplinary capacity to answer targeted thematic funding calls.
-Responsibility for organizing the seminar rotates across the four clusters.
-We ensure accessibility and inclusion by encouraging cross-cluster attendance.
-Moreover, all seminars will run in a hybrid format.
+Responsibility for organizing the seminar rotates across the theme leads.
+All seminars will run in a hybrid format, to ensure accessibility.

 Upcoming Seminars